How to Start a Horse Boarding Business

 And just as when starting any enterprise, you'll need to begin by developing a solid business plan before choosing a boarding site, hiring staff, and pricing and marketing your services.

-The boarding facility must already have proper facilities and equipment on site or you must be willing to add these items as needed.
-Boarding operations need to have at least one barn with stalls, safely fenced paddocks and fields, mowing equipment, a tractor, water troughs, a riding arena or trails, tack rooms, and areas to store feed and bedding.
+If the boarding location you pick doesn't already have proper facilities and equipment on site, you must be willing to add these items as needed.
+Boarding operations need to have at least one barn with stalls, safely fenced paddocks and fields, mowing equipment, a tractor, water troughs, a riding arena or trails, tack rooms and areas to store feed and bedding.

-The types of board offered will greatly impact your staffing needs as full-service boarding facilities require additional staff such as grooms and barn managers.
+What types of board you offer will determine your staffing needs.
+Full-service boarding facilities require additional staff, such as grooms and barn managers.
 Pasture board operations can get by with fewer staff members.

 It is important for the owner of a boarding facility to develop a relationship with a local farrier and equine veterinarian.
 These relationships are often mutually beneficial, as your farrier or vet may refer more clients to you down the road.
 It is also critical that you find good, reliable suppliers for quality hay, bedding, and grain.

-It may also be wise to develop an agreement with a riding instructor to offer lessons at your facility, as this can increase overall interest in your facility and bring in a trainer’s established clientele to your location.
-Many boarders expect to have access to an instructor and riding arena, and they may favor one facility over another if such services are offered.
+It may also be wise to develop an agreement with a riding instructor to offer lessons at your facility.
+This can increase overall interest in your facility and bring in a trainer’s established clientele to your location.
+Many boarders expect to have access to an instructor and riding arena.

-Be sure to advertise your boarding operation at local equine businesses such as tack shops, feed stores, and showgrounds.
-Advertising online via Craigslist or through classified ads in print publications may also prove useful.
+In addition to the standard advertising online and in local print publications, try to advertise your boarding operation at local equine businesses, such as tack shops, feed stores, and show grounds.
 Large horse shows or other equine events often print up programs with local advertisers, and this is another great way to gain exposure.